cammoblammo/BandLibrary/docs/manual-editor.md

 ## Usage

+The editor is the **Piece Importer** tab in BandBook:

 ```
-python3 tools/manual_editor.py [--aliases config/aliases.yaml]
+python3 tools/bandbook_gui.py
 ```

-Run from the project root directory.
-The aliases file is optional but enables part name autocomplete if present.
+The aliases file (`config/aliases.yaml`) is loaded automatically from the project root and enables part name autocomplete if present.

 ---